-This RTMA rule will help you to restrict access to your AWS services and resources only from a known IP address or range.
-As a security best practice, it is always recommended to restrict access to your AWS account from a compromised IP address or IP range as an effective way of minimizing the impact of security breaches.
+This RTMA rule will help you to restrict access to your AWS services and resources only from a known IP address.
+As a security best practice, it is always recommended to restrict access to your AWS account from a compromised IP address as an effective way of minimizing the impact of security breaches.

-In order to enable RTMA monitoring and detection for the current conformity rule, you must define the list of authorized (whitelisted) IP addresses or IP ranges within the rule configuration using the Cloud Conformity dashboard.
-Once the rule is configured and all whitelisted IPs are correctly defined, the intrusion detection becomes active and you will be notified by the Cloud Conformity RTMA agent for any login session initiated from a non-authorized IP address, notification alert that can help you take immediate actions to secure your AWS account, such as deleting the non-authorized IAM user or updating the right IAM policy by specifying the 'aws:SourceIp' condition within the access policy statement.
+In order to enable RTMA monitoring and detection for the current conformity rule, you must define the list of authorized (safelisted) IP addresses within the rule configuration using the Cloud Conformity dashboard.
+Once the rule is configured and all safelisted IPs are correctly defined, the intrusion detection becomes active and you will be notified by the Cloud Conformity RTMA agent for any login session initiated from a non-authorized IP address, notification alert that can help you take immediate actions to secure your AWS account, such as deleting the non-authorized IAM user or updating the right IAM policy by specifying the 'aws:SourceIp' condition within the access policy statement.

-To adhere to security best practices and benefit from the RTMA detection used by this rule, you need to define first the IPs whitelist within the rule settings.
-You can specify the private individual IPs or private IP ranges using the CIDR notation, for example use 126.96.36.199/32 to whitelist a single IP address or 10.0.0.0/16 to whitelist an entire IP range, or you can specify a public individual IPs and IP ranges such as 188.8.131.52/32 and 184.108.40.206/16.
+To adhere to security best practices and benefit from the RTMA detection used by this rule you need to first define the IPs safelist within the rule settings.
+You can specify the private individual IPs, for example, use 188.8.131.52 to safelist a single IP address or you can specify a public individual IPs such as 184.108.40.206

 Monitoring user access in real-time is essential for keeping your Amazon Web Services account safe.
 With the Cloud Conformity RTMA logon monitoring that detects authentication requests made from non-authorized IP addresses you will gain real-time visibility into your AWS account login activity and help you respond fast to any unauthorized access session that could represent a threat to your AWS account.